janrobas/iskrica-tutor-chatbot/README.md

 At this point, this is quite a mess with some parts coded manually and some parts partially vibe coded with so much back-and-forth that it was probably not worth it.
 In the future, I hope to clean this up a bit to make it more useful for everybody else.
 I think the smart history compressor makes a lot of sense and this is something that is worth researching.

+## Contributions

+I will be happy if anyone decides to fork it and maybe make a PR.
+We can streamline the installation process and improve the chatbot.

 ## Prerequisites

 - Python 3.8+